ROCm/ROCmValidationSuite/docs/install/installation.rst

 Installing ROCm Validation Suite
 **********************************

-You can obtain ROCm Validation Suite (RVS) by building it
+You can obtain ROCm Validation Suite (RVS) by building it from:

-* from the source code base
+* the source code base

-* installing from a pre-built package
+* a pre-built package

 Building from source code
 ---------------------------